LaFosseAcademy/rlam/snowflake-II.md

 ### Variables

+- A **variable** is a named storage location in programming that holds a value, which can be changed during program execution

 To declare variables in Python you only need to give it a name and declare it.
 Python has no command for declaring a variable

 ```python